COST AND MANAGEMENT ACCOUNTING I

 Cost of goods sold:

-Beginning finished goods inventory xxx
+Beginning finished goods

 Add: Cost of goods manufactured xxx